The Truman Show

 Plot

 Hoping to bring Truman back to a controllable state, Christof properly reintroduces his father to the show under the guise of him having developed amnesia after the boating accident.
 The show regains its ratings, and Truman seems to return to his routines.
-One night, Christof discovers that Truman has begun sleeping in his basement.
+But one night, Christof discovers that Truman has begun sleeping in his basement.
 Disturbed by this change in behavior, Christof sends Truman's best friend Marlon to visit and discovers that Truman has secretly disappeared through a makeshift tunnel in the basement.
 Christof temporarily suspends the broadcast for the first time in its history, leading to record viewing numbers.

 Christof orders a citywide search for Truman and is soon forced to break the production's day-night cycle to optimize the search.
-Truman is found sailing away from Seahaven, having conquered his fear of water.
+Truman is found sailing away from Seahaven, having apparently conquered his fear of water.
 Christof resumes the transmission and creates a violent storm in an attempt to capsize Truman's boat.
 Truman nearly drowns, but his spirit remains unbroken, and he continues to sail until his boat strikes the wall of the dome.

 Initially horrified, Truman looks around and finds a staircase leading to an exit door.
-As he contemplates leaving, Christof speaks to him directly through a speaker system, encouraging him to stay by claiming that there is no more truth in the real world than his artificial one.
+As he contemplates leaving, Christof speaks to him directly in God-like fashion from the "sky," tells him the truth about the show, and encourages him to stay - claiming that there is no more truth in the real world than Truman's artificial one.
 After a moment of reflection, Truman utters his catchphrase: "In case I don't see you... good afternoon, good evening, and good night", bows to the audience, and exits.
-Viewers around the world celebrate Truman's escape, and Sylvia races to greet him.
-Christof's supervisors end the program with a shot of the open exit door.
-After the broadcast ends, Truman’s viewers look for something else to watch.
+Surprisingly, viewers around the world celebrate Truman's escape, and Sylvia races to greet him.
+The show's executive producers end the program with a shot of the open exit door, leaving Christof devastated.

 This content is from Wikipedia.
 GradeSaver is providing this content as a courtesy until we can offer a professionally written study guide by one of our staff editors.
 We do not consider this content professional or citable.
 Please use your discretion when relying on it.